 Director Experience Mr Pat McIntosh AM CSC B.Bus, GradDipMgnt, MBA, MAICD Mr McIntosh was a senior officer in the Australian Army where he served for 27 years.
 He is a graduate of the Australian Army Staff College and the Australian Defence College.
-He has a wide range of command and leadership experience, including senior command appointments and operational command. , - Following his service, Mr McIntosh worked in the finance sector for 13 years and established a financial planning business.
-In addition to serving as Chair of Bolton Clarke, he is the Chair of two for-profit businesses - Altura Learning and RDNS Hong Kong - and the Chair of not-for-profit provider RDNS New Zealand.
-He is also on the Board of the Southern Cross Credit Union and the Advisory Board of the Royal Australian Regiment.
+He has a wide range of command and leadership experience, including senior command appointments and operational command.
+Following his service, Mr McIntosh worked in the finance sector for 13 years and established a financial planning business.
+In addition to serving as Chair of Bolton Clarke, he is the Chair of two for-profit businesses - Altura Learning and RDNS Hong Kong - and the Chair of not-for-profit provider Royal District Nursing Service New Zealand Limited.
+He is also on the Board of the Southern Cross Credit Union.
 Mr Jeffrey McDermid B Econ, FAICD, FCA Mr McDermid has over 50 years' experience within the accounting profession and has been a director of not-for-profit and for-profit organisations.
 His board roles extend across a wide range of sectors including property development, human resources, private education, tourism, agricultural equipment supply, online retail, hotel, shopping centre and technology industries.
-Mr McDermid is a former partner of WMS Chartered Accountants and Ernst & Young.
+Mr McDermid is also a former member of the Griffith University Gold Coast Advisory Council.
 Mr McDermid brings to the Board a wide variety of skills and experience in financial management, corporate governance and strategic thinking.
 Mr Robert Lourey B.Bus, GAICD Mr Lourey has extensive listed company senior executive experience.
 He has served as the principal human resources executive in large, internationally based, publicly listed companies across a broad range of industries including international education, media, property development and construction, manufacturing, finance and banking.
-Mr Lourey is a former Chair of Access EAP and a former member of the Boards of KU Children's Services, Michael Page plc, Afrox and Afrox Healthcare (RSA).
-Mr Stuart Lummis B Econ, Grad Dip Applied Proj & Const Mngt, Post Grad Dip Mr Lummis has over 40 years' experience as a senior executive and company director with a strong background in the property sector and managing complex property portfolios, gained through his role as the Head of Property at Yourtown and as the former Director of Property for the Catholic Archdiocese.
-Acctg, Finsia, FAICD Mr Lummis has extensive experience in both large publicly listed groups and not-for-profit organisations.
-He is also a member of the Property Council of Australia's Social Infrastructure Committee, a Director of Brisbane Markets Limited, Deaf Services Queensland, Heritage Council of Queensland, and National Trust (Australia) Queensland.
-He is the Chair of the Property Advisory Committee and a member of the Stewardship Commission for the Sisters of Saint Joseph.
+Mr Lourey is also a Director of Altura Learning.
+Mr Lourey is a former Chair of Access EAP and a former member of the Boards of KU Children's Services, Michael Page plc and Afrox Healthcare (RSA), as well as a former member of the Advisory Board of Moir Group.
+Mr Stuart Lummis B Econ, Grad Dip Applied Proj & Const Mngt, Post Grad Dip Acctg, Finsia, FAICD Mr Lummis has over 40 years' experience as a senior executive and company director with a strong background in the property sector and managing complex property portfolios, gained through his role as the Chief of Developments and Capital Planning at Southern Cross Care Queensland and in former similar roles at Yourtown and with the Catholic Archdiocese.
+Mr Lummis has extensive experience in both large publicly listed groups and not-for-profit organisations.
+He is also a member of the Property Council of Australia's Social Infrastructure Committee and a Director of Brisbane Markets Limited, Deaf Services Queensland Limited, Heritage Council of Queensland, Nazareth Care Australia and National Trust (Australia) Queensland.
+He is the Chair of the Property Advisory Committee and a member of the Capital Assistance Assessment Committee of the Queensland Catholic Education Commission.
+Dr Cherrell Hirst AO FTSE, MBBS, BEdSt, D.Univ (Honorary), FAICD (Life) Dr Hirst is a member of the Board of the John Villiers Trust and is a Director of Altura Learning Group Holdings Pty Ltd and its subsidiaries.
+Dr Hirst has formerly held Board membership of a number of organisations including Medibank Limited, Gold Coast Hospital and Health Service, Suncorp Metway Limited, Peplin Limited, Avant Group (including Avant Insurance Ltd), ImpediMed Limited and Factor Therapeutics Limited.
+She was Chancellor of Queensland University of Technology from 1994 to 2004 and chaired the Advisory Board of the Institute of Molecular Biosciences at the University of Queensland from 2014 to 2021.